thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight-sample-10gb-graysort.md

         }

         /**
-         * À partir d'un ensemble trié de points de coupure, créez une structure qui trouve rapidement
+         * Given a sorted set of cut points, build a trie that will find the correct
-         * la partition correcte.
+         * partition quickly.
-         * @param splits la liste des points de coupure
+         * @param splits the list of cut points
-         * @param lower la limite inférieure des partitions 0..numPartitions-1
+         * @param lower the lower bound of partitions 0..numPartitions-1
-         * @param upper la limite supérieure des partitions 0..numPartitions-1
+         * @param upper the upper bound of partitions 0..numPartitions-1
-         * @param prefix le préfixe que nous avons déjà vérifié
+         * @param prefix the prefix that we have already checked against
-         * @param maxDepth la profondeur maximum pour laquelle nous créons une structure
+         * @param maxDepth the maximum depth we will build a trie for
-         * @return le nœud de structure qui divise correctement les fractionnements */ private static TrieNode buildTrie(Text[] splits, int lower, int upper, Text prefix, int maxDepth) {
+         * @return the trie node that will divide the splits correctly */ private static TrieNode buildTrie(Text[] splits, int lower, int upper, Text prefix, int maxDepth) {